OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem1/README.md

   * **DO NOT worry about users, only businesses, reviews, and photos.**  There's no need in this assignment to verify ownership of any business/photo/review.

-  * **DO NOT worry about working with photo pixel data.**  For now, it doesn't matter too much how you represent photo entities, as long as your representation makes sense.
+  For now, it doesn't matter too much how you represent photo entities, as long as your representation makes sense.
 For example, you could let photos be represented as a URL and caption.

 **Remember, the main purpose of this assignment is to practice your API design skills, not to store API data.**  We'll worry about storing data in future assignments.
 Don't complicate things for yourself in this assignment by trying to come up with a sophisticated data storage framework.

 ## 3. Write some basic tests for your server

 Once your API server is implemented (or, preferably, as you're implementing your server), your next task is to implement some basic tests for your server.
 The test should demonstrate the functionality of all of the endpoints you implemented above.
 You may use any tool you like to write these tests (e.g. [Postman](https://www.postman.com/), [Insomnia](https://insomnia.rest/), [curl](https://curl.haxx.se/), etc.).
-So that the TA has these tests available when grading your assignment, you should commit and push a representation of these them to your assignment repository on GitHub (e.g. by exporting them from Postman or Insomnia or by writing and committing a shell script with curl commands).

 ## 4. Containerize your server using Docker

 Your last task for this assignment is to write a Dockerfile that packages the API server you wrote into a Docker image along with all of the server's runtime dependencies.
 Containers launched from this image should automatically start the server listening on a specified port, and you should be able to successfully make requests to the containerized server from the outside world (e.g. from your host machine).

-## Submission

-We'll be using GitHub Classroom for this assignment, and you will submit your assignment via GitHub.
-Just make sure your completed files are committed and pushed by the assignment's deadline to the master branch of the GitHub repo that was created for you by GitHub Classroom.
-A good way to check whether your files are safely submitted is to look at the master branch your assignment repo on the github.com website (i.e. https://github.com/osu-cs493-sp22/assignment-1-YourGitHubUsername/).
-If your changes show up there, you can consider your files submitted.

-## Grading criteria

-This assignment is worth 100 total points, broken down as follows:

-* 20 points: Signed up for Campuswire

-* 60 points: Implemented API server
-  * 30 points: API server implements a route to allow each piece of functionality described above
-  * 10 points: API design reflects best practices for a RESTful API, as discussed in class (e.g. URL naming, pagination, etc.)
-  * 10 points: API endpoints perform basic verification of route parameters and request bodies
-  * 10 points: API endpoints respond with appropriate HTTP status codes and (hard-coded) response bodies

-* 10 points: Complete tests written for API server

-* 10 points: API server is containerized using Docker